Skip to main content 👇

 Pierrot

-The Pierrot of Basel Fasnacht would have felt most at home in the early 1900s.
-The Pantomime Jean-Gaspard Deburau created the figure/character in Paris.
+The Pierrot of Basel Fasnacht would have felt most at home in the early 19th century.
+The Pantomime Jean-Gaspard Deburau created the character in Paris.
 With this figure we see that he wore a black cap which in the Basel Fasnacht is mostly made out of felt.
 The character itself has an almost melancholy presence.

 Continue